-Let's face the truth, it’s always easier to stick to what you have been doing as human nature is always resistant to change.
+Let's face the truth.
+It's always easier to stick to what you have been doing as human nature is always resistant to change.
 It's the same when you switch to natural deodorant.
-While the research continues, it has shown that making this switch seems to be a considerable option for a lot of people.
+While the research continues, it has shown that making this switch seems to be a viable option for many people.

-Natural deodorants are aluminum-free and are surely a safer way to go.
-But if you are one amongst the many who are facing certain issues like the weird smells, dripping sweat, or developing underarm rashes during this transition period, you've come to the right place.
+Natural deodorants are aluminum-free and are indeed a safer way to go.
+But if you are among the many who face specific issues like weird smells, dripping sweat, or developing underarm rashes during this transition period, you've come to the right place.

 Shifting to natural deodorants has several benefits.
 But before we explore them, let's understand how deodorant and antiperspirant are different.

 What to Expect While Switching to a Natural Deodorant

 Initially, when you stop using the conventional deodorant or antiperspirants, your body goes through a detox stage.
 At first, you may feel that your natural deodorant is making your smell worse, but remember, it's not the deodorant.
 It's the bacteria that are changing.
 Unfortunately, this change can take up to 30 days to overcome the effect of aluminum.

 We'll understand this better through the stage-wise transition period that is divided into four weeks.
 However, keep in mind that each stage will vary depending on your body type.